Cision Closes Brandwatch Acquisition

 About Brandwatch

 Brandwatch is the world's pioneering digital consumer intelligence suite.
-The company's AI-powered deep social listening products help over 2,000 of the world's most admired brands and agencies make insightful, data-driven decisions.
+The company's AI-powered deep social listening and content marketing analytics products help over 2,000 of the world's most admired brands and agencies make insightful, data-driven decisions.
 Brandwatch includes leading content marketing platform BuzzSumo in its portfolio.
 Brandwatch has 10 offices around the world and is headquartered in Brighton, UK.

 About Falcon.io